CBD Medicine Taken Off Schedule I!! But Only For Big Pharma

 - Withdrawal of Antiepileptic Drugs: EPIDIOLEX should be gradually withdrawn to minimize the risk of increased seizure frequency and status epilepticus.
 (5.5)

 The opening to get CBD medicine approved is now so narrow, few will be able to fund the marathon to FDA approval.
-And THIS may actually cause burden to patients by reducing competition in the market and allowing gut-gouging prices to be the norm.
-It is estimated that Epidiolex will cost the average patient $32,500 USD per year to stay ‘maybe seizure-free, probably not, but watch out for that pesky suicidal ideation thang’.
+And this may actually cause burden to patients by reducing competition in the market and allowing gut-gouging prices to be the norm.
+Estimates say that Epidiolex will cost the average patient $32,500 USD per year to stay maybe seizure-free, probably not, but watch out for that pesky suicidal ideation.

-Epidiolex is expected to hit market in about 6 weeks.
+Epidiolex will hit market in about six weeks.